flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   Note that Gitlab namespaces are case sensitive.

-Applications are not allowed to have more than 6 components in the ID.
+Applications are not allowed to have more than 5 components in the ID.
-This is only allowed for baseapps and runtimes.

 ## License